Grappled with depression on a couple of occasions, including the longest depressive spell I’ve ever experienced

 Witnessed a sudden boom in my Twitch viewership after I began showing my AR-15 in the weeks following Parkland.
 I took the opportunity to lead discussions, and had the privilege of interacting with a great many knowledgeable persons.
 Out of the discussions and late nights, I published my first post on Medium, Mass Shootings: A Game Theoretic Solution to End an American Epidemic.

-I attended my first ever firearms course, Monarch Defense’s
+I attended my first ever firearms course, offered by Monarch Defense

 I invited my friend, Wesley Wilson, to join me on the air from prison.